 We arrived at lunchtime, so headed straight for the Eskrigg Centre to set up tripods and tuck into our Sainsbury’s meal deals.
 The feeders were busy as usual.
-I kept an eye out for reds, but in the meantime we watched vivid yellow siskins, a nuthatch, a woodpecker and plenty of chaffinches snatching a quick snack before zooming back into the trees.
-It looked like the visiting female mandarin had moved on – it was a shame not to see her stunning male partner, but still exciting to see the species as it is.
+I kept an eye out for reds, but in the meantime we watched siskins, a nuthatch, a woodpecker and plenty of chaffinches snatching a quick snack before zooming back into the trees.
+It looked like the visiting female mandarin had moved on – it was a shame not to see a male, but still exciting to be able to tick off a new species.

 On my last visit, prime squirrel time was about 3pm, so after finishing up lunch and having our fill of the birds on the pond, we headed to the squirrel hide, joining a group of fellow photographers and twitchers.
 Coal tits swept across the clearing while robins hopped about on the ground.
 A lone male blackbird darted about with the species’ usual uncoordinated urgency, clutching a feast of flies and worms in his beak for a lucky brood.

 An hour and a half passed with no fluffy red visitors.
-I was a little embarrassed, having shown Zahrah my photos from last time and taken her with me today with perhaps blasé confidence that we’d be overrun with the little rascals again today.
+I was a little embarrassed, having shown Zahrah my photos from last time and taken her with me today with perhaps blasé confidence that we’d be overrun with squirrels again today.

 The heat of the day was fading and under the cover of the trees it was getting cool quickly.
 The group of photographers shouldered their cameras and left, and soon we began to consider abandoning ship and coming back next week.
 Zahrah suggested we stay half an hour longer, and in the next ten minutes my eye caught on a bright orange tuft twitching behind a nearby tree.
 As I hurried to focus I breathed an enormous but hushed sigh of relief.